shtepkaa/ML_2020_project_Group-30/README.md

 Electricity records 321 hourly electricity consumption by customers.
 We took every 24-time points to get a daily TS data set of 321 x 1096.

-Smoke Video records smoke from the chimney of the plant.
-We sample and resize the images to get a third-order TS data set of 36 x 64 x 100.

 And also we used two external datasets:

 In M4 (https://github.com/Mcompetitions/M4-methods/tree/master/Dataset) there are different TS datasets, such as Micro, Industry, Finance, etc, for different frequencies, such as daily data, monthly data, quarterly data, etc.